SECRET-GUEST/tsp-solver/Adaptive TSP Solver (ATS)/README.md

 4. Apply a genetic algorithm to the population, which consists of the following steps:

-   - a.Perform crossover and mutation operations to generate a new population.
+   - a.
+Perform crossover and mutation operations to generate a new population.
 The crossover operation combines two parent routes by selecting a random subsequence from one parent and filling the remaining positions with cities from the other parent in their original order.

-   - b.Repeat step a for a predefined number of iterations.
+   - b.
+Repeat step a for a predefined number of iterations.

 5.Return the best route found by the genetic algorithm as the final solution.